ukri-excalibur/excalibur-tests/README.md

 To configure these tests for a new system some understanding of ReFrame is necessary, so key aspects are defined here.

-Tests in ReFrame are defined by Python scripts - here, the `<benchmark>/reframe_<benchmark>.py` files.
+Tests in ReFrame are defined by Python scripts - here, the `apps/<application>/reframe_<application>.py` files.
 These define a generic test, independent of system details like scheduler, MPI libraries, launcher etc. These aspects are defined for the system(s) under test in the reframe configuration file `reframe_config.py`.
 A system definition contains one or more **partitions** which are not necessarily actual scheduler partitions, but simply logical separations within the system.
 Partitions then support one or more **environments** which describe the modules to be loaded, enviroment variables, options etc. Environments are defined separately from partitions so they may be specific to a system + partition, common to multiple systems or partitions, or a default environment may be overridden for specific systems and/or partitions.
 Tests themselves may also define modules to load etc. as well as which environments, partitions and systems they are valid for.
 ReFrame then runs tests on combinations of valid partitions + environments.

 Despite this flexibility, in practice the features ReFrame exposes at each level affect how the system configuration should be defined.
 Using the setup for AlaSKA given in `reframe_config.py` as an example:
+- We want to run tests using:
+  - Both the HDR 100 InfiniBand and 25G Ethernet (RoCE) networks
+  - With various MPI libraries:
-- We want to run tests using both the HDR 100 InfiniBand and 25G Ethernet (RoCE) networks, and with OpenMPI using both 'openib' and 'ucx' to select between networks which requires two different builds of OpenMPI (which happen to be different versions here as well).
-This also needs to be expandable to multiple compiler + MPI library chains.
+     - OpenMPI using either 'openib' and 'ucx' to select between networks (needing two separate builds of OpenMPI - which happen to be different versions here as well).
+     - Intel MPI
+  - With various compilers.
-- Because of the two OpenMPI builds, the actual modules required for the benchmark applications have different names in each partition - this is likely to generally be the case without special attention to the module tree.
-Therefore the benchmark module cannot be defined at test level.
+- Each application must be built using each compiler + MPI chain.
+In general, this means that each build of the application module will have a different name.
+Therefore the application module to load cannot be defined at test level.
-- We therefore define partitions which encapsulate *combinations* of the network (`ib-` or `roce-`), MPI library (`-openmpi3-` or `-openmpi4-`) and communication layer (`-openib` or `-ucx`).
+- We therefore define partitions which encapsulate *combinations* of the network (`ib-` or `roce-`), compiler, MPI library (`-openmpi3-` or `-openmpi4-`) and communication layer (`-openib` or `-ucx`).
 The partition also defines the scheduler to use (`slurm`), launcher (`srun`) and process management library (`pmix_v2`) and associated options.
-If using multiple compilers, the compiler definition would have to be incorporated into the partition name too.
 - We then define an environment name per application, e.g. `imb`, and mark each test as valid only for that environment.
 We then provide separate *definitions* of these environments as required for individual partitions.

 ReFrame captures two outputs from tests: